-- Whole-part: something composed exactly of their parts and nothing else; the sum of the parts is equal to the whole. - Is-a: descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole.
+- Whole-part: something composed exactly of their parts and nothing else; the sum of the parts is equal to the whole.
+For more information see: http://plato.stanford.edu/entries/mereology/ - Is-a: descriptive and differentiates one type or class of thing from some different type or class of thing; but the things do not add up to a whole. - Computational business rule: Other types of computational business rules can exist such as "beginning balance + changes = Ending Balance" (roll forward) or "Net income (loss) / Weighted Average Shares = Earnings Per Share".